 The statue of King Bhupatindra Malla

 Located on a column facing the palace is the statue of King Bhupatindra Malla that depicts him in an act of worship.
-Among the many statues in the square, this is considered to be the most spectacular statue.
+Among the many statues in the durbar square, this is considered to be the most spectacular statue.
 The son of Jitamitra malla, he was the one who continued his father’s ambitious work and completed the 55 window palace.

 Built by King Bhupatindra Malla in the year 1702 AD, Nyatapola is a famous pagoda style temple in Bhaktapur Durbar Square.
 This temple dedicated to Siddhilaxmi, the tantric mother goddess of supreme power, is five storied.
 Nyatapola in Newari means a five tiered that symbolizes five basic elements that are, water, earth, fire, wind and sky.